Uncovering the threat of silent heart attacks

 • A feeling of impending doom

-The trouble is that these nearly undetectable silent heart attacks can lead to just as much heart damage as standard heart attacks.
-The Centers for Disease Control and Prevention says that one in five heart attacks is silent, which makes them a real threat to unsuspecting individuals.
+The problem is that these nearly undetectable silent heart attacks can cause as much heart damage as regular ones.
+According to the CDC, one in five is silent, making them a significant threat to unsuspecting individuals.

-If you have a silent heart attack and don't know to seek medical attention, you miss out on the benefits of emergency care that includes:
+If you experience a silent heart attack and fail to recognize the need for medical attention, you lose the advantages of emergency care, which include:

-Together these measures help lower your risk of heart failure, prevent recurrent heart attacks, decrease death rates and significantly improve your long-term quality of life.
+Together, these measures help lower your risk of heart failure, prevent recurring heart attacks, decrease death rates and improve your quality of life.

 Prevention is key

-The best way you can avoid suffering from a silent heart attack is to lower your risk of having a heart attack in general.
+The best way you can avoid a silent heart attack is to lower your risk of having one.
 That means managing common heart disease risk factors, including:

 • Being overweight or obese